 ONW Aircraft fired upon and targeted by radar

-UNITED STATES EUROPEAN COMMAND (28 Feb 02) -- Iraqi forces threatened Operation Northern Watch (ONW) Iraqi forces threatened Operation Northern Watch (ONW) coalition aircraft today.
+UNITED STATES EUROPEAN COMMAND (12 Feb 01) -- Iraqi forces threatened Operation Northern Watch (ONW) coalition aircraft today.
 Iraqi forces fired anti-aircraft artillery (AAA) from sites north of Mosul while ONW aircraft conducted routine enforcement of the Northern No-Fly Zone.
+Coalition aircraft were also targeted by Iraqi radar.

-Coalition aircraft responded in self-defense to the Iraqi attacks by dropping precision ordnance on elements of the Iraqi integrated air defense system.
+Coalition aircraft responded to the Iraqi attacks by dropping ordnance on elements of the Iraqi integrated air defense system.

 All coalition aircraft departed the area safely.